astral-fate/arsl-lstm/README.md

 | ya    | 4042         | 1796        | 771        |
 | zay   | 3573         | 1796        | 771        |

-*(Note: The Total Images column reflects the original count before balancing specifically for training/testing sets were finalized based on the 1796/771 split constraint.)*

 **Model Development:**
 Based on the prepared dataset, two distinct deep learning models were developed and trained using the TensorFlow/Keras framework.
 These models were likely based on Convolutional Neural Network (CNN) architectures, potentially exploring variations like different base networks (e.g., VGG, ResNet, MobileNet) or custom architectures tailored for sign language recognition.
 The training process involved feeding the training data (52,084 images) to the models, optimizing their parameters using techniques like backpropagation and gradient descent, and monitoring performance on a validation subset.